If you know a thing or two about clothing fabrics, you might have heard the name ‘rayon’ before. But if you haven’t, then keep reading.

 - Fabric isn’t stretchable

-- Becomes less strong when it gets wet
+- It becomes less strong when it gets wet

 - A bit difficult to wash as it shrinks quickly